aosabook/500lines/same-origin-policy/doc/chapter.md

 private resources, inadvertently allowing malicious scripts to access them through CORS requests [cite CORS study].

-You may wonder why a developer would ever use the wildcard.
-Similar to the PostMessage issue discusssed above, specifying the allowed origins can be tricky because it may not be clear at design time which origins should be granted access at runtime.
+Why would a developer ever use the wildcard?
+It turns out that specifying the allowed origins can be tricky, since it may not be clear at design time which origins should be granted access at runtime (similar to the PostMessage issue discusssed above).
 A service may, for example, allow third party applications to subscribe dynamically to its resources.

 ## Conclusion